 1. Apply with a mortgage lender who does not use credit scoring

-The majority lenders use a computer-based system called credit scoring to assess your home loan application, says Kim Wight, a Personal Mortgage Adviser with Smartline.
+The majority of lenders use a computer-based system called credit scoring to assess your home loan application, says Kim Wight, a Personal Mortgage Adviser with Smartline.

 "This means that the data collected in your application is given a rating or score and if the computer scores you as a bad risk, the application is declined before a real person has a chance to look at the application or hear your story as to why you have had credit problems in the past.
 In other words, 'computer says no'," she explains.